isobelbutler/Hobby-Page/README.md

   }
 ```

 I used absolute positioning on the *#intro img* first which is at the start of the page.
-When I came to do the tire tracks in the last section, *position: absolute* wasn't having the effect I hoped for and the tire tracks would appear at the beginning of the page.
+When I came to do the tire tracks in the last section, *position: absolute* wasn't having the effect I hoped for, and the tire tracks would appear at the beginning of the page.
 I again looked online and realised that I needed to add positioning to the parent container of the images section so that the tire tracks would be positioned in relation to the section:

 ```css
 #itinerary {